python/cpython/Doc/c-api/refcounting.rst

    The object must not be ``NULL``; if you aren't sure that it isn't ``NULL``, use :c:func:`_Py_XBorrow`.

-   This function can be used as an expression to update an old C extension to newer C API functions which return a :term:`strong reference`.
+   This function is intended to be used when updating an old C extension to newer C API functions which return a :term:`strong reference`.
 For example, replace ``frame->f_code`` with ``_Py_Borrow(PyFrame_GetCode(frame))``.

-   If the object can be destroyed before the last usage of the borrowed reference, the :term:`borrowed reference` must be converted in-place to a :term:`strong reference` by calling :c:func:`Py_INCREF`, or the :c:func:`Py_NewRef` function can be used to create a new :term:`strong reference`.
+   If the object can be destroyed before the last usage of the borrowed reference, the :c:func:`_Py_Borrow` function should be avoided.

-   In other terms, the :c:func:`_Py_Borrow` function should be avoided whenever possible.
+   More generally, the :c:func:`_Py_Borrow` function should be avoided whenever possible.

    .. versionadded:: 3.10